Selection Process and Timeline

 - Commitment to ongoing assessment and improvement of teaching and learning quality

 As a means of fostering a vibrant teaching and learning culture at the University of Louisville, each year the recipients of the Paul Weber Award for Departmental Excellence in Teaching organize and lead a presentation that is open to the university community.
 The presentation is designed as an opportunity to share the winning department’s outstanding achievements with the university community.
-Additionally, successful applications are posted on the Paul Weber Award website.
+Additionally, Stage One [PDF] and Stage Two [PDF] application materials for the winning departments are posted on the Paul Weber Award website.
 Submission of an application indicates the department's willingness to abide by these requirements.

 |February 7, 2014||Call for applications|